 Can I buy property in Australia?

-This is a question commonly asked by people wanting to reside here either temporarily or permanently.
+Whether one can buy property in Australia is a question commonly asked by foreigners wanting to reside here either temporarily or permanently.
 And why wouldn’t you want to live here?
 Australian cities including Sydney and Melbourne are commonly ranked among the best cities to live in.